porrige51122/Pond/README.md

    * I want your pond to be tailored the way *YOU* want it therefore I want the program to run faster in general so you can fit as much as you want in it
  * 🎣 FEAR!!!! 🎣
    * A big pointer is scary for the little fishes, so I want this to be represented properly
- * 🎶 Music 🎶
-   * No relaxation is perfect without some optional Lo-Fi tunes in the background

 ## Requirements
  * [NodeJs](https://nodejs.org/en/)